CryptozombiesHQ/cryptozombie-lessons/pt/4/battle-02.md

           }

           /**
-          * @return true se `msg.sender` é o proprietário do contrato.
+          * @return true if `msg.sender` is the owner of the contract.
           */
           function isOwner() public view returns(bool) {
             return msg.sender == _owner;
           }

           /**
-          * @dev Permite que o proprietário atual abra mão do controle do contrato.
-          * @notice Renunciar à propriedade deixará o contrato sem proprietário.
-          * Não será mais possível chamar as funções com o modificador `onlyOwner`.
+          * @dev Allows the current owner to relinquish control of the contract.
+          * @notice Renouncing to ownership will leave the contract without an owner.
+          * It will not be possible to call the functions with the `onlyOwner`
+          * modifier anymore.
           */
           function renounceOwnership() public onlyOwner {
             emit OwnershipTransferred(_owner, address(0));